• Skip to main content

 Laundry Stripping

 To strip your laundry you will need a few things and a couple of hours of time.
-Don't worry, it's pretty much a set it and forget process.
+Don't worry, it's pretty much a set-it-and-forget process.

-You will need the items below.
+You will need the items below:

 • Laundry Detergent (preferably powder)